DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   sec: 2483
   time: '41:23'
   who: Alexey
-- line: Like a plan, like, a super amazing strategy, and it will be then fulfilled.
+- line: Like a plan, like, a super amazing strategy, and [hope] it will be then fulfilled.
-    So people hear what they say and try to do this.
+    [Instead] Go talk to people, hear what they say and try to do this.
   sec: 2489
   time: '41:29'
   who: Elena